anthonykoch/lively-browser/README.md

 - [x] {H} Fix undefined phantom class
 - [x] {H} Fix error where `setTimeout(() => {}, 0)` returns a number and moving the cursor to the same line causes the phantom to be erased.

+- [ ] {M} Add a copy button for phantom popups, or allow ctrl+a to only select what's in the phantom
 - [ ] {M} Clear walkthrough markers if it comes after a modified line.
 - [ ] {M} UI for a timeline of the walkthrough.
 I'm thinking a strip at the bottom or top with left/right buttons of at one side and the rest.
 It should only show when walkthrough is enabled and should allow viewing serialized data.
 Would probably add a thing so that you can go to a line through a text box instead of having to scroll or press the left/right buttons.
  ```